Moduli spaces of rational curves on Artin-Mumford double solids: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank Sho Tanimoto for helpful discussions and continuous support.
 The author also would like to thank Shigeyuki Kondo for answering the questions on Enriques surfaces.
 The author is grateful to Brendan Hassett, Eric Jovinelly, Brian Lehmann, and Daniel Loughran for their valuable comments on an earlier draft of the paper.
+The author would like to thank the anonymous referee for the invaluable comments.

 The author was partially supported by JST FOREST program Grant number JPMJFR212Z.